Advanced Functionalities

 #> Step 1: Preparing formula and data...

-#> Applying stratification: estimating sigma by 'site'.
+#> Applying stratification: estimating separate baseline hazards by 'x2'.

 #>